Are you “dreamer bulking”? Prepare for Fat Gain!

 Warning, the following picture is from my early days.
 I’m looking LEAN, but I’m incredibly small!
 Too much focus on 6 pack abs, not enough focus on eating for muscle gain!

 The first picture is from one of my earlier cuts when I was still a lot less experienced than I am now.
 I was good at getting very lean.
 Fat loss was easy.
 I often went way lower with my calories than I needed to – which just meant faster fat loss.
 Problem was, I had the same approach to bulking and ended up going way HIGHER with my calories than I needed to.
 This meant faster fat GAIN!
-Not faster muscle gain!
+Not faster muscle gain! (although there were usually some good strength gains).

 I should not have lost that much of my definition in only 4 months!
 Yes, I could have done with some weight gain – I didn’t have that much muscle.
 But the gain was so fast that I barely gave my body a chance to build any muscle before I looked like I needed to cut again!